pbinkley/microcopying_1940/index.markdown

-it and all through it, I think, lies the question as to whether it isn't conceivable that a central funding body or directing body of some kind could be set up so that microphotographic apparatus in various libraries can be drawn together into <span style="page" id="page3">[p.3]</span> great web which will make the materials of the country immediately flexible and usefully available.</p>
+it and all through it, I think, lies the question as to whether it isn't conceivable that a central funding body or directing body of some kind could be set up so that microphotographic apparatus in various libraries can be drawn together into <span class="page" id="page3">[p.3]</span> great web which will make the materials of the country immediately flexible and usefully available.</p>

 <p>That basic question is the one---I won't say it is the
 one we are most interested in, because of course we are tremendously interested in the real project, the large project that